top of page

 Staring the process

 The first thing I needed to do was complete the Application for an Import Permit to Import Cats and Dogs into Trinidad and Tobago and email it to the government vet at aphmalmr@gmail.com.
+While in 2023 I could use the forms that are published online, for my 2025 application they asked me to fill out an updated form, which at this time isn't online.

 The form says the application should be submitted at least 6 weeks before entering Trinidad and given there may be disease testing requirements, I agree with the time frame.
 In fact, I'd suggest that the earlier you start the process, the better.